alanng10/class-lang/Docue/Article/Word/a.md

 Word "symbol" has meaning that is entity represent entity.

-Word "funct" has meaning that is function.
+Word "funct" has meaning that is intended output.

-Word "style" has meaning that is style.
+Word "style" has meaning that is not intended output.

 Word "reposit" has meaning that is repository.